BlueAcornInc/aio-commerce-bazaarvoice/README.md

 Bazaarvoice Credentials for Adobe Commerce (App Builder Extension)
 ==================================================================

 This Adobe App Builder extension provides a secure and efficient way for Adobe Commerce merchants to store and consume their Bazaarvoice credentials.
 All configurations, including sensitive credentials, are managed directly within the Adobe Commerce Admin backend.
-The App Builder application then securely retrieves and processes these settings for frontend consumption via API calls, streamlining the process of displaying user-generated content and leveraging Bazaarvoice's powerful features.
+The App Builder application securely retrieves these settings and makes them available to your storefront via API, enabling the display of user-generated content and integration with Bazaarvoice services.

 * * * * *